 A URL is composed of different parts, some mandatory and others are optional.
 A more complex example might look like this:

-A URN is a URI that identifies a resource by name in a particular namespace.
+A Uniform Resource Name (URN) is a URI that identifies a resource by name in a particular namespace.

 The two URNs correspond to